What is influencer marketing?

 Once you’ve got a clear idea of what you hope to achieve with influencer marketing, it’s time to start planning your campaign.
 We’ve identified 14 types of influencer marketing campaigns.
 However, the type of collaboration you choose largely depends on your goals and your budget.

-Next you will need to decide on the timeframe.
-Do you want to run an always-on campaign and use brand ambassadors who are happy to wax-lyrical about you throughout their social posts?
+Next, decide on the timeframe.
+Do you want to run an always-on campaign with brand ambassadors who are happy to wax-lyrical about you throughout their social posts?
 Or maybe you want to run a single campaign to promote a specific promotion or product?

 Another important element to consider is content usage rights.
-Usage rights refer to the documentation outlining who owns the content, where it can be used and how long for.
-For example, without prior permission, you cannot use influencers’ content within your paid ads if you initially agreed to work with them on a sponsored Instagram post only.
+Usage rights define who owns the content, where it can be used and how long for.
+For example, without prior permission, you cannot use influencers’ content within your paid ads, if you initially only agreed to work with them on a sponsored Instagram post.

 Alongside usage rights, think about content requirements.
 Although you might have some rules as to what influencers can and can’t include, be mindful to give them enough freedom to add their own creative element.